AnnKruQA/PORTFOLIO/README.md

 ## About me

 I am a software tester with 1+ years of commercial experience in IT.
 I have worked in English and Italian in international teams.
 I have obtained ISTQB FL and Green Digital Skills certificates.
-I am patient and I have attention to detail.My professional goal is to grow in web and mobile testing and to test accessibility.
+I am patient and I have attention to detail.
+My professional goal is to grow in web and mobile testing as well as accessibility testing.

 ## Tabel of content